OG-Aadarsh-Verma/Shoppin-web-crawler/README.md

 # Web Crawler for Shoppin Assignment

-> Note: The currect code will work.
-But is still not complete.

 This is a web crawler made in Python for the following problem statement:

-> **Problem Statement:** Crawler for Discovering Product URLs on E-commerce Websites
+**Problem Statement:** Crawler for Discovering Product URLs on E-commerce Websites

+> Note: Please find the complete documentation of this code inside `Documentation.md`
 ## Prerequisites

 - Python 3.8 or higher